Indian-origin UK medics chief warns doctors’ lives being put at risk

 “This is not the flu.
 We are dealing with an unknown, highly-infectious, and potentially deadly virus that has already claimed the lives of several healthcare workers, including 11 doctors in the UK,” said Nagpaul in a statement released by BMA on Friday.
 “It is absurd that the people trained to treat this disease are the ones who are not being appropriately protected – and without them, we face real disaster,” he said.

-According to a recent survey conducted by the union, more than half of doctors working in high-risk environments said there were either shortages or no supply at all of the adequate face masks, while 65 percent said they did not have access to eye protection.
-Furthermore, 55 percent said they felt "pressurized" to work in a high-risk area despite not having adequate PPE.
-"No doctor should ever have to be in harm's way when they go to work, and in these unprecedented times, this has never been more important," Nagpaul said.
+According to a recent survey conducted by the union, more than half of doctors working in high-risk environments said there were either shortages or no supply at all of adequate face masks, while 65 per cent said they did not have access to eye protection.
+Furthermore, 55 per cent said they felt "pressurised" to work in a high-risk area despite not having adequate PPE.
+“No doctor should ever have to be in harm’s way when they go to work, and in these unprecedented times, this has never been more important," Nagpaul said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)